Waorani people: Weapons

-Spears are amongst the hunting tools of the Waodani culture and therefore available in person–to–person conflict.

-Their main hunting weapon is the blowgun.
+The main hunting weapon is the blowgun.
 These weapons are typically from 3 to 4 meters long.
 The arrows used are dipped in curare poison, which paralyzes the muscles of the animal with which it is hit, so that it cannot breathe.
 Kapok fluff is used to create an air-tight seal, by twisting the fibers around the end of the dart or arrow.
-With the introduction of Western technology in the 20th century, many Waodani now use rifles for hunting.
+With the introduction of Western technology in the 20th century, many Waorani now use rifles for hunting.